 Health & Wellness

 A spoonful of yogurt may not seem like a normal snack option for pets, but it’s actually a healthy alternative to treats.
 As it turns out, yogurt is also usually safe — and most likely healthy — for cats and dogs to eat, too — as long as it doesn’t contain sugar substitutes like xylitol.
-Fetch by The Dodo’s on-staff vet, Dr. Aliya McCullough, explains why.
+Fetch’s on-staff vet, Dr. Aliya McCullough, explains why.

 It’s no secret that adult cats and dogs are largely lactose intolerant.
 This is why vets don’t recommend offering your pet a bowl of milk unless you also want to clean the litter box (or bedding) more frequently.

 However, because yogurt is fermented, very little lactose remains in the finished product meaning cats and dogs can usually digest yogurt without the potential for messy side effects.

 The benefits of yogurt include high levels of protein (about 9 grams per 6-ounce serving), calcium, vitamins B2 and B12 and the minerals potassium and magnesium.
 Yogurt is also packed with friendly bacteria, or probiotics, that we typically associate with helping our digestion.

 While probiotics can be beneficial to your pet, yogurt isn’t the most efficient way to work them into your cat or dog’s diet.
 The key to supplementing a diet with probiotics is dosage — you want to supply as many bacteria as possible in a single serving.

 Typically, a full 4.5 to 6-ounce serving of yogurt provides at or around 1 billion colony forming units (CFUs).
 Meaning, if you offer your cat one to two tablespoons of yogurt, you’re giving them a pretty small dosage of friendly bacteria.